dtonnesen/vmaxvro/README.rst

 ADDITIONAL DOCUMENTATION

 Some useful information can be found on Drew Tonnesen's blog https://drewtonnesen.wordpress.com/.
+An introduction to this repository can be found in this post:  https://drewtonnesen.wordpress.com/2018/04/10/vmax-plugin-for-vro/.

 FUTURE